ans-group/react-test/README.md

 # ans/blockchain

-**This project will be based primarily on your ability to fulfill the task requirements.
-Any potential design skills are a bonus, but usability, performance and security will be taken into account.**
+**This project will depend on your ability to fulfil the task requirements.
+Any potential design skills are a bonus, but usability, performance and security will be considered.**

 ## Introduction

-This project provides a starting point which will allow you to create an app that retrieves the data from the blockchain api to fetch cryptocurrency information.
+This project provides a starting point for creating an app that retrieves data from the blockchain API to fetch cryptocurrency information.

 ## Project Requirements

 We require this project to be completed in React.
-You are welcome to utilise Remix or NextJS. **However using those frameworks has no effect on the outcome**.
-You are more than welcome to use utility frameworks like TailwindCSS.
+You are welcome to use Remix or NextJS. **However, using those frameworks has no effect on the outcome. ** You are more than welcome to use utility frameworks like TailwindCSS.

 ## Task Requirements

-Create an app that allows the users to search for a cryptocurrency, and allows them to convert the currencies.
+Create an app that allows users to search for a cryptocurrency and convert currencies.
 A RESTful API is available at [Blockchain](https://blockchain.info/ticker)

-The app should have two views.
-One for displaying the currencies returned and one for converting an inputted amount of a particular currency.
-There should be a way of navigating/switching between the two views.
+The app should have two views: one for displaying the currencies returned and one for converting an inputted amount of a particular currency.
+There should be a way to navigate between the two views.

+We recommend that you spend no more than one hour on this challenge, we are more interested in how you approach the task than spending lots of time on it.

 ### User Stories